 Tabete miru to, Shitau tte ita yori oishikatta.

-When trying to eat, it tasted better than I thought.
+When I tried to eat it, it was tastier than I thought.

 When trying to solve this problem, it was easy

-No matter what the job is, it is worth trying.
+No matter what the job is, it's worth a try.

 Hope you enjoyed the article… Thanks for the comments and shares!